sudomain/AnkiTermuxArch/README.md

 7. Click/tap the applications menu in the top left -> Education -> Anki

 The default password can be changed by running the `vncpasswd` command as the vncuser.
-It doesn't really matter because the VNC server is configured to only allow connections from localhost (the same device it's running on)
+It doesn't really matter because the VNC server is configured to only allow connections from localhost (the same device it's running on).

 Uninstall Instructions:
 Uninstalling Termux will remove all files associated with this project.
 If you want to keep Termux because you use it for other things, run this command to remove everything associated with the Arch install: